joshgerdes/jekyll-uno/_drafts/just-in-time-access-to-azure-virtual-machines.md

  2. Select **Workload Protections**
  3. Select **Just-In-Time VM access**
  4. ![](/uploads/azureportal-defenderforcloud.png)
- 5. **Select** the **VM** you have configured
+ 5. **Select** the **VM** you have configured.
  6. Click the **ellipsis** on the right-hand side
  7. Select **Edit**
- 8. Azure has automatically added the port for RDP (3389) and sets a maximum 3 hour request time (that I am allowed to connect to the VM), I can also restrict Just In TIme access from certain IP addresses and IP ranges, to avoid anyone being able to RDP from their home IP.
+ 8. Azure has automatically added the port for RDP (3389) and sets a maximum 3 hour request time (that I am allowed to connect to the VM); I can also restrict Just In TIme access from specific IP addresses, and IP ranges to avoid anyone being able to RDP from their home IP.
  9. ![](/uploads/azureportal-configurationports.png)
-10. **Make any adjustments** you feel suits your environment, I am going to leave the configuration as is.
+10. **Make any adjustments** you feel suits your environment.
+I am going to leave the configuration as is.

 ### Request Access for Just In Time Access to RDP